Beyond-Notability/bn_framework/src/networks-members.md

 ---
 theme: dashboard
-title: Events networks
+title: Membership networks
 toc: false
 ---

-# Women's events networks

-An interactive network graph created from the events data at [BN Notes events analysis](https://beyond-notability.github.io/bn_notes/posts/events-2024-02-26/).

-Links have been created between women on the basis of attendance *at the same event* instance (fuller explanation at the linked post but this meant a one-off event like a named conference or one dated occurrence of a recurring event like an annual meeting).
-This is an "association network", which is slightly different from an "interaction network" (of which the classic example is senders and recipients of letters).
-That can make risky assumptions - just because two people went to the same conference doesn't necessasrily mean they even knew each other, though it does imply shared interests and likely associations.
+# Membership Networks

+People have been linked by organisation and recorded date of membership grouped by *decade*.
+So eg people with dates 1891, 1896 and 1898 would all be linked as 1890s.
+If it feels a bit too broad I could narrow it down to, say, 2 or 3 years before and after the recorded date.

+At present only includes `member of` (P67).
+It could also include `fellow of` (P75)?

+Filtered out:

+- RAI (the numbers are very large - over 300 individuals - and I'm not sure that membership of such a large organisation is a particularly meaningful connection in itself)
+- BM Reading Room (the second largest group (90ish); it really dominated the graph and also perhaps feels like a different kind of membership.

+In both cases I can put them back in but would probably handle dates with more precision.

+Completely undated memberships (there are not that many) have also been removed.

-- Size of nodes reflects a person's connectedness (degree)
+- size of node reflects level of connectedness (degree)
-- Width of connecting lines reflects the number of connections between a pair (link weight)
+- width of edges reflects number of links between a pair (link weight)
-- Node colours represent automatically-detected clusters.
-	- (It's worth looking out for people who have links to more than one cluster even if they don't have many links, eg Alice Edleston.)
+- colour for auto-detected clusters

 ## Overview

-interactions:
+interactions

-- hover over a node to highlight its connections
+- hover over a node to highlight its network
-- click to make it stick so you can take a closer look
+- click on node to make highlighting stick
-- click again in the chart outside nodes to reset.
+- click outside nodes to reset

-(hover and click can be slightly temperamental)
+(hover and click can be a bit temperamental)